LyonsLab/StarBLAST/docs/4_StarBLAST-HPC.rst

    The custom Database folder on the Master needs to have read and write permissions

 Start BLASTING!
-Enter the <MASTER_VM_IP_ADDRESS> in your browser using the actual Master IP address.
+Enter the :code:<MASTER_VM_IP_ADDRESS> in your browser using the actual Master IP address.

 .. code::